chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_aws_ebs_volume_create_volume_attach_to_node.rst

 ..
 This is an included how-to.

-To create a volume and attach it to a node
+To create a volume and attach it to a node:

 .. code-block:: ruby